It’s going to be ok.

 Autism is a neuro-developmental disorder.
 The brain of autistic people functions in a particular way because their nervous system developed differently from that of a ‘neurotypical’ person.

-Autism is characterised by numerous traits, each on a spectrum.
+Autism is characterized by numerous traits, each on a spectrum.
 Every autistic person has different symptoms, more or less visible.
 But it does not mean that it is not there.
 There are as many forms of autism as there are of autistic people.
 It is just a way of seeing and thinking and interacting with others that is different.

 I am lucky I have moved to a country where autism is well know and where the tools to diagnose it are starting to be adapted to women.
 Because we are good at pretending, and hiding.
 But this has a cost.